dskrypa/cli_command_parser/_sources/basic.rst.txt

     Hello John!

-Even without explicitly specifying the long form for the ``name`` `Option`_, it was automatically added based on the name of the attribute in which that Parameter was stored.
+Even without explicitly specifying the long form for the ``name`` :ref:`Option`, it was automatically added based on the name of the attribute in which that Parameter was stored.